finnhodgkin/learn-phoenix-todo-example/README.md

 ## Add a route to display todos

-Our first step is to add a route to our server for displaying and manipulating todos.
-To accomplish this, a new table will need to be added to our database and Phoenix will need some instructions on how to communicate with the table.
-We'll also start to explore templating with Phoenix (serving dynamic html pages).
+The first step is to add a route to our server for displaying and manipulating todos.
+To accomplish this a new table needs to be added to the database and Phoenix needs some instruction on how to communicate with that table.
+We'll also delve into templating with Phoenix (serving dynamic html pages).

 ### Generate a todos route
 Run `mix phx.gen.html Todos Todo todos title:string`.